BlockchainCommons/Learning-FROST-from-the-Command-Line/04_1_Installing_Bitcoin_Tools.md

 Note that the `rpc` feature must be included to allow connection to the `bitcoind` server that you just installed.

-> :book: ***What is RPC?*** RPC is the "Remote Procedure Call", used to communicate between processes on different systems (or even on the same system).
-It includes an authorization protocol, which allows the remote server to authenticate a user connecting to it, using a user name and password..
+> :book: ***What is RPC?*** RPC is "Remote Procedure Call", a protocol used to communicate between processes on different systems (or even on the same system).
+It includes an authorization protocol, which allows the remote server to authenticate a user connecting to it, using a user name and password.

 ## Installing the Blockchain Commons Version of FROST